 Then, make a plan to fix the main issues.
 Make sure the steps are clear and both agree.
 This will keep conflicts managed well.

 After, follow through on the plan carefully.
 Check if both feel it's working out, respecting any limits set.
 Be ready to adjust as needed for lasting peace.
 Managing conflicts takes real effort over time to keep things calm.
+For teams relying on external communications, tools like an email ticketing system can streamline the resolution process by ensuring that all correspondence is organized and easily accessible.

 Using Tech Tools for Conflict Resolution: Suptask